(5 ILCS 430/20-5)

 (4) No person rejected by the Senate for the office of Director of the Illinois Power Agency shall, except at the Senate's request, be nominated again for that office at the same session or be appointed to that office during a recess of that Senate.

-(d-7) The Executive Ethics Commission shall have jurisdiction over complainants in violation of subsection (e) of Section 20-63.
+(d-7) The Executive Ethics Commission shall have jurisdiction over complainants and respondents in violation of subsection (d) of Section 20-90.

 (e) The Executive Ethics Commission must meet, either